 Let’s see the details about this pass.
 I also compare with other passes, such as JR Pass and Kanto Area Pass.

-When you take Shinkansen, Limited Express train or Express train, you may take a reserved seat.
-Though some of the express train have a non-reserved seat, you should better take an reserved seat if you can.
-If you use JR Pass, Hokkaido Rail Pass, JR East Pass, Tokyo Wide Pass, Sanyo San’in Area Pass and Kyushu Area Pass, these passes cover a reserved seat surcharge.
-You should use it!
-And also I strongly recommend to secure your seat especially in peak season, such as late April to the first week of May (a.k.a.
-Golden Week), August 10 to 20 (It is called “Obon” in Japan.
-It is a Summer vacation week) and December 29 to the first week of January.
-Continue reading →
+When you take Shinkansen or Limited Express train, you may book a seat and some trains require you a seat reservation.
+Though some of the express train have a non-reserved seat, you should book a reserved seat if you can.
+If you use JR Pass, Hokkaido Rail Pass, JR East Pass, Tokyo Wide Pass, Sanyo San’in Area Pass and Kyushu Area Pass, these passes cover a reserved seat fee.
+You should use this benefit.
+And also I strongly recommend to secure your seat especially in the peak seasons, such as late April to the first week of May (a.k.a.
+Golden Week), August 10 to 20 (It is called “Obon” which is a summer break.) and December 29 to the first week of January.